giancarlo-sanchez/my-sneakers/README.md

 React-Redux Project, shop rare sneakers online for men.

 ## App Tour
-The very first screen you will see is the home page where you can
+The very first screen you will see is the home page